The pfSense Store

 Hardware Compatibility List

-pfSense 2.0.x is based on FreeBSD 8.1, and its hardware compatibility list is the same as FreeBSD's.
+pfSense 2.2 is based on FreeBSD 10.1, and shares its hardware compatibility list.
 The pfSense kernel includes all FreeBSD drivers.

 FreeBSD 10.1 Hardware Compatibility List